AdaCore/learn/content/courses/advanced-ada/parts/control_flow/exceptions.rst

 ~~~~~~~~~~~~~~~~

 The allocation check ensures, when a task is about to be created, that its
-master has not been completed or the finalization has not been started.
+master has not been completed.
+Also, it ensures that the finalization has not
+started.

 This is an example adapted from
 `AI-00280 <http://www.ada-auth.org/cgi-bin/cvsweb.cgi/ais/ai-00280.txt?rev=1.12&raw=N>`_: